itbuff/test/readme.markdown

     git log --oneline --graph --all --decorate

 >*TIP*
->IN DOS PROMPT you can create an alias or doskey macro which you cna re-use:...
+>IN DOS PROMPT you can create an alias or doskey macro which you can re-use:...
+> check this link about DOSKEY.
+[Saving permanently](http://darkforge.blogspot.com.au/2010/08/permanent-windows-command-line-aliases.html).

     doskey gl=git log --oneline --all --graph --decorate
     gl